 Building a lunar habitation to ease exploration and research

 Thanks to the 3D printing technology, the European Space Agency hopes it will be one day able to 3D print a base on the moon.
-The international studio for architecture Foster + Partner has designed such a structure in partnership with Monolite UK, which provides the 3D printer.
+International architecture studio Foster + Partner designed such a structure in partnership with Monolite UK, which provides the 3D printer.

 According to Foster + Partner, the base must be assembled around a dome built on Earth.
 This dome will filter gamma rays, solar radiation and meteorites impacts.
 On the moon, two 3D printers would finish the build and strengthen the structure by using raw materials found on the spot.

-Currently, Monolite UK says that their 3D printer is able to achieve a complete base in less than two weeks.
+Monolite UK says that their construction 3D printer is able to achieve a complete base in less than two weeks.
 The next generation is claimed to be twice as fast as this one.

 Case studies: 3D technology for spacecraft